Pilot Dies After Falling From Hot-Air Balloon In Vermont

 — Channel 3 News (@wcax) July 16, 2021

-The NTSB and FAA are investigating the incident.MORE NEWS: Car Crashes Into Utility Pole, House In Saugus
+The NTSB and FAA are investigating the incident.MORE NEWS: 'A Decontamination Tool': Bristol County Sheriff First In Nation To Use COVID-Sniffing K-9s